 - Anveshan: 900 INR (500 ml)

 What is the price range of cow ghee in India?

 Ideally, the cow ghee rate ranges from 500 to 3000 per litre.

 Why do brands like Amul and Patanjali offer cheaper cow ghee?

-Normal cow ghee in the market - Amul, Patanjali etc., is produced by foreign as well as desi/mixed breeds.
-Foreign breeds yield ~30litres milk a day.
+Normal cow ghee in the market - Amul, Patanjali, etc., is produced by foreign as well as desi/mixed breeds.
+Foreign breeds yield ~30 litres of milk a day.
 Also, the method of preparation is by cream; the leftover milk is sold as low-fat milk.
-So overall pricing is very cheap.
+So the overall price is very cheap.

 What is A2 Cow ghee?

 A2 cow ghee is made from the milk of desi cow breeds.
 If prepared from the cream method, the price will be higher than regular ghee as the yield from desi cows is only 2-12 litres a day.
 No foreign breeds like Jersey are used.
 If prepared by the Vedic method, it will be even costlier.

 Vedic ghee is prepared by converting milk into curd and churning it bi-directionally curd.
 The leftover is buttermilk which is left unsold due to perishability and instead is generally fed back to the cows and used in farms.
 This type of ghee typically comes from privately set up gaushalas which have their added costs as well.

 Vedic cow ghee is expensive due to several factors including the price involved in the maintenance of cows and gaushalas, the cost of production of ghee, livestock expenses, feeding expenses, taxes, transportation costs, and a sustainable profit to the farmer.